qgis/QGIS-Documentation/source/user_manual/introduction/decorations.rst

 map by adding cartographic elements.

 .. note::
-   Before QGIS 1.8 the decoration plugin provided the same functionality.
+   Before QGIS 1.8 the Decoration Plugin provided the same functionality.
    From 1.8 onwards it has become an integral part of QGIS.